No one is safe…

 However, the strong focus on positive experiences, traits, thoughts, and emotions carries the implicit message that people should mainly strive for positive experiences and should avoid negative experiences.

-While “psychology as usual” was criticised by positive psychologists for developing an almost exclusive focus on repairing weakness, positive psychology has been criticised for adopting an almost exclusive focus on well-being and positive outcomes.
+While “psychology as usual” was criticized by positive psychologists for developing an almost exclusive focus on repairing weakness, positive psychology has been criticized for adopting an almost exclusive focus on well-being and positive outcomes.

 The excessive embrace of the positive can be conceptualized as “first wave positive psychology”.
 Second wave Positive Psychology takes a more nuanced approach to the notions of ‘positive’ and ‘negative’.
 Its focus remains the enhancement of well-being and it appreciates humans’ complex nature by:

 - recognizing that seemingly negative experiences can contribute to positive aspects of human functioning and transformation

 - recognizing that seemingly positive qualities and experiences can be detrimental to well-being under certain circumstances

 - recognizing the importance of coping with negative thoughts, experiences, and behavior

 Second wave practitioners see positive psychology as an addition to the field of psychology, not as a substitute.